elcorto/findsame/README.rst

       -h, --help            show this help message and exit -b BLOCKSIZE, --blocksize BLOCKSIZE
-                            blocksize in hash calculation, use units K,M,G as in 100M, 218K or just 1024 (bytes) [default: 256.0K] -l LIMIT, --limit LIMIT
+                            blocksize in hash calculation, use units K,M,G as in 100M, 256K or just 1024 (bytes), if LIMIT is used and BLOCKSIZE < LIMIT then we require mod(LIMIT, BLOCKSIZE) = 0 else we set BLOCKSIZE = LIMIT [default:
+                            256.0K]
+      -l LIMIT, --limit LIMIT
-                            read limit (bytes or 'auto'), if bytes then same units as for BLOCKSIZE apply, calculate hash only over the first LIMIT bytes, makes things go faster for may large files, try 500K [default: None], use 'auto' to try to determine the smallest value necessary automatically
+                            read limit (bytes, see also BLOCKSIZE), calculate hash only over the first LIMIT bytes, makes things go faster for may large files, try 512K [default: None] -p NPROCS, --nprocs NPROCS
-      -L AUTO_LIMIT_MIN, --auto-limit-min AUTO_LIMIT_MIN
-                            start value for auto LIMIT calculation when --limit auto is used [default: 8.0K]
-      -p NPROCS, --nprocs NPROCS
                             number of parallel processes [default: 1]
       -t NTHREADS, --nthreads NTHREADS